kundajelab/kundajelab_old.github.io/staging/2020-01-24-kubernetes-jobs-on-gcp.markdown

        --num-nodes 1 \
        --enable-autoscaling \
        --min-nodes=0 \
-       --max-nodes=20 \
+       --max-nodes=60 \
        --zone us-central1-b \
        --cluster-version latest \
        --disk-size=20Gi \
        spades
 ```
 Let's examine what each of these flags are:
 * machine-type: determines the available cores and RAM.
-The available machine types are listed here:
+The available machine types are listed here: https://cloud.google.com/compute/docs/machine-types
+* num-nodes: the initial number of nodes to create in our cluster (within the default node pool).
+* enable-autoscaling: allows the cluster to grow and shrink in number of nodes based on compute demands
+* min-nodes: the minimum number of nodes the cluster can reach when autoscaling is enabled (I like to set this to 0 to avoid wasting resources).
+* max-nodes: the maximum number of compute nodes that can be created in the cluster.
+* zone: geographic zone in which the cluster is create (generally this only matters for compatibilitly with other resources such as storage buckets)
+* disk-size: the HDD size of each node in the cluster.
+Since we will be running our jobs inside docker images and mounting data from buckets, this value can be relatively small.

+The name of the cluster we created is "spades".

+set your GCP account as an admin account on the cluster:
 ```
 kubectl create clusterrolebinding cluster-admin-binding \
    --clusterrole=cluster-admin \